About ❤️

 my brain says I’m only 9…

-I’m actually in my 8th decade…
+I’m actually in my 8th decade of breathing…

 relatively old for a kid

 I identify simply as a retired from working for a living family man.
 I like calling myself a commonologist.
 I like it because it reflects my stable demeanor.
 “Common…” because I’m no better or worse than anyone I have ever met or heard of except One.
 And I’m an “…ologist” because I’m fundamentally curious with a gift for the obvious.
-I like to believe I share those traits with a lot of people
+I like to believe I share those traits with a lot of people.

 Susan, her sister and I are old friends.
 We were having our first and only lunch at a Sidelines Grill restaurant.
 The walls were covered with giant flatscreens.
 There was even a small one at the back of our booth.
 It was very noisy.
 The room was filled with people and little kids.
 I burped with my mouth open.
 It was louder than I expected.
 I did it unconsciously because I do it all the time at home.